RafaelMartins4/EZASP/README.md

-# ezasp README

-This is the README for your extension "ezasp".
-After writing up a brief description, we recommend including the following sections.
+# EZASP - Making Answer Set Programming Easier

+This Visual Studio Code extension is made specifically for users who are learning Answer Set Programming

+-- STILL IN DEVELOPMENT -- this readme from now on is a template, to be changed --

 ## Features